-Recently I attended a fascinating online seminar about the ancient art of Face reading – ‘Al Ferasa’.
-This amazing skill originated in the Middle East with The Bedouin people as a vital part of their ability to identify whether the many different tribes they came across, as they travelled across a huge area, were friends
+Some time ago I attended a fascinating online seminar about the ancient art of Face reading – ‘Al Ferasa’.
+This amazing ancient skill originated in the Middle East with The Bedouin people as a vital part of their ability to identify whether the many different tribes they came across, as they travelled across a huge area, were friends or foe.

 I don’t know about you but I seem to get alot of posts in my various social media feeds from Life Coaches and Inspirational Teachers and other online contacts, all supporting and advocating the idea of constantly striving to stretch ourselves and ‘go beyond our comfort zones’.
 On first reading, this can make lots of sense and indeed can be very relevant in certain situations and for certain people at certain times in their lives.
 But as a general principle, I really question this idea of never resting, never being still, always striving for ‘something better – more happiness, more success, more money, more challenges etc’.